tbm00/Item64/README.md

 - `item64.help` Ability to display the command list *(Default: OP)*

 ## Configuration Notes
 - You can make more custom item entries, or remove entries.
-However, each entry much have one defined types (EXPLOSIVE_ARROW, EXTRA_ARROW, LIGHTNING_PEARL, or RANDOM_POTION).
+However, each entry much have one defined types (FLAME_PARTICLE, EXPLOSIVE_ARROW, EXTRA_ARROW, LIGHTNING_PEARL, or RANDOM_POTION).
 - Cooldown is seconds.
 Hunger is 0-20.
 - ShotRandomness will make the projectile's path more random.
 Lowwer values will be less noticable.
 - ExtraDamage is only applied to players.
 Using org.bukkit.entity.Damageable.damage(double, Entity).
 - If ammoItem is not empty (""), the plugin will require and remove 1 of that item from the player on use.

 ### Custom Item Types

+**`FLAME_PARTICLE`**
+- Shoots flame particles that make fires.
+- Particles don't do any damage.
+So, extraDamage is enabled by default.
+- Cooldown works differently-- it is the max amount of seconds a player can repetitively use the item.
+- Applicable to most items.

 **`EXPLOSIVE_ARROW`**
 - Summons an explosion on arrow impact.